deficient-apes/aperitivo-sniping-bot/README.md

   `--autoconfirm` skip the confirmation prompt and proceed to buy tokens without your confirmation (you degen!)

 ## Please donate!
 If you like this bot, please consider to donate!
-We accept BNB, ETH, CRO or whatever else is ERC-20 compatible:
+We accept BNB, ETH, CRO or MATIC:

     0x3fBbb88b19EC6953f919569ab9e6A5810DF40810